-Upon successful completion of the required courses for the Associate of Science in Mathematics degree, our students will demonstrate that they have developed the ability to:
+Upon successful completion of the required courses for the Associate of Science in Mathematics degree, students will be able to:

-- 1) Apply a broad-based knowledge of concepts in algebra, statistics and calculus. - 2) Interpret mathematical relations and functions through numerical, symbolic, and graphical representations. - 3) Analyze a contextual situation, choose mathematical constructs best suited to model the situation, and propose an appropriate solution or conclusion. - 4) Students in the program will also determine an area of concentration in mathematics and take the courses that are needed to continue with mathematics or related degree at a four-year institution.
+- 5) Apply a broad-based knowledge of concepts in algebra, statistics and calculus. - 6) Interpret mathematical relations and functions through numerical, symbolic, and graphical representations. - 7) Analyze a contextual situation, choose mathematical constructs best suited to model the situation, and propose an appropriate solution or conclusion. - 8) Students in the program will also be able to determine an area of concentration in the field of mathematics or another STEM field, and take the courses that are needed to continue with mathematics or related degree at a four-year institution.